vojtasvoboda/oc-proeventspreview-plugin/README.md

 ],
 ```

-If you want only change seetings of fullCalendar, create copy of file `/plugins/vojtasvoboda/proeventspreview/widgets/fullcalendar/assets/js/fullcalendar_normal.js` to
+If you want only change seetings of **fullCalendar**, create copy of file `/plugins/vojtasvoboda/proeventspreview/widgets/fullcalendar/assets/js/fullcalendar_normal.js` to
 `/plugins/acme/site/widgets/fullcalendar/assets/js/fullcalendar_normal.js` and change this path in config above.

 Do you want to change whole logic of fetching data?
 Create copy of FullCalendar class and change it in config file.